-Boeing Finds New 737 Max Defect, Threatening Delivery Target
+Boeing finds new 737 MAX defect, threatening delivery target

 The uncertainty underscores the strain on planemakers Boeing and Airbus, and their global network of suppliers, as they accelerate manufacturing while contending with parts shortages and workforce turnover.
 Boeing and Spirit had only recently emerged from an earlier disruption to the 737 involving brackets in vertical tail fins.

-Boeing is still delivering Max as it grapples with the latest supplier headache, which affects some Max 8 models.
+Boeing is still delivering MAXs as it grapples with the latest supplier headache, which affects some MAX 8 models.
 Spirit uses multiple suppliers for the affected part, known as the aft pressure bulkhead, and not every unit was impacted.

-Wichita, Kansas-based Spirit said it has changed manufacturing processes to address the issue and is continuing to deliver 737 Max frames to Boeing’s Seattle factories.
+Wichita, Kansas-based Spirit said it has changed manufacturing processes to address the issue and is continuing to deliver 737 MAX frames to Boeing’s Seattle factories.
 “Based upon what we know now, we believe there will not be a material impact to our delivery range for the year related to this issue,” Spirit said in a statement.

 For now, Boeing hasn’t backed off plans to speed up 737 production to a pace of 38-jets a month, the next step in its plan to return output to pre-Covid levels by mid-decade.
 The time needed to transition to the higher rate will depend on the progress the company makes in resolving the issue with its supplier, Boeing said.